-Three months 2021 2020 Change (i in thousands) Direct research and development program expenses: FCR001 clinical and pre-clinical programs \$ 1,940 \$ 744 \$ 1,196 Indirect research and development expenses: Personnel related (including stock-based compensation) 4,062 2,012 2,050 Facilities and other operating costs 1,568 646 922 Total research and development expenses \$ 7,570 \$ 3,402 \$ 4,168
+Three months 2022 2021 Change n thousands) Direct research and development program expense: FCR001 clinical and pre-clinical programs \$ 3,018 \$ 1,940 \$ 1,078 Indirect research and development expenses: Personnel related (including stock-based compensation) 7,349 4,062 3,287 Facilities and other operating costs 2,820 1,568 1,252 Total research and development expenses \$ 13,187 \$ 7,570 \$ 5,617

 Research and development activities are central to our business model.
-We expect that our research and development expenses will continue to increase substantially for the foreseeable future as we advance FCR001 through clinical trials, including our FREEDOM- 1 Phase 3 clinical trial, and we continue to develop additional product candidates.
+We expect that our research and development expenses will continue to increase substantially for the foreseeable future as we advance FCR001 through clinical trials, including our FREEDOM-1 Phase 3 clinical trial, and we continue to develop additional product candidates.

-Research and development expenses were \$7.6 million for the three months ended June 30, 2021, compared to \$3.4 million for the three months ended June 30, 2020.
-The increase of \$4.2 million was primarily due to:
+Research and development expenses were \$13.2 million for the three months ended June 30, 2022, compared to \$7.6 million for the three months ended June 30, 2021.
+The increase of \$5.6 million was primarily due to:

-- An increase of \$2.1 million in personnel costs related to the need for additional staff to conduct our FREEDOM-1 Phase 3 clinical trial, progress start-up activities in our FREEDOM-2 and FREEDOM-3 Phase 2 clinical trials, advance pre-clinical activities, including those related to our deceased donor program, and support medical affairs and patient recruitment activities, as well as increases in stock-based compensation expense related to the increased value of our common stock; - An increase of \$1.2 million in FCR001 clinical program expenses related to increased activity in our FREEDOM-1 Phase 3 trial as additional clinical sites are activated and additional subjects are enrolled, as compared to the same quarter in 2020 when COVID-19 related delays limited such activity, and start-up activities of our FREEDOM-2 and FREEDOM-3 Phase 2 clinical trials; and - An increase of \$0.9 million in other unallocated costs related to consulting, research collaborations, recruitment of additional staff and other services in support of ongoing and planned clinical trials.
+• An increase of \$3.3 million in personnel costs related to (i) the need for additional staff to conduct our FREEDOM-1 Phase 3 clinical trial and our FREEDOM-2 and FREEDOM-3 Phase 2 clinical trials, (ii) advance pre-clinical activities, including

+- those related to our deceased donor program, (iii) support medical affairs and patient recruitment activities, and (iv) increases in stock-based compensation expense related to additional stock option and RSU grants in 2022; - An increase of \$1.2 million in other costs related to patient advocacy efforts, medical communications development, consulting, research collaborations, increased medical conference activity and other services in support of ongoing and planned clinical trials; and - An increase of \$1.1 million in direct FCR001 clinical program expenses related to increased activity in our FREEDOM-1 Phase 3 trial resulting from treating additional subjects and activating additional clinical sites and activating additional clinical sites in our FREEDOM-2 and FREEDOM-3 Phase 2 clinical trials.